mjfos2r/custom_barcode_design/Installing_TDFPS.md

 ```

 So this is unable to be resolved quickly.
-Just need to wait for the programmers in China to get back to me.
+~~Just need to wait for the programmers in China to get back to me.~~ They did!
+Many thanks to github.com/junhaiqi for the **rapid** response!

 Hoorah.
 I'm going home.